-In order to receive financial aid from federal programs and to continue one's eligibility once aid has been awarded, the following criteria must be met:
+In order to receive financial aid from federal and state programs and to continue one's eligibility once aid has been awarded, the following criteria must be met:

 - Be a U.S. citizen or eligible non-citizen - Not be in default of any prior student loan or owe monies to any Federal Student Aid program - Have a high school diploma or a General Education Development (GED) certificate, or have completed homeschooling.
 If you don't, you may still be eligible for federal student aid if you were enrolled in college or career school prior to July 1, 2012.
-Go to https://studentaid.ed.gov/eligibility/basic-criteria for additional information. - Have a valid Social Security number - Demonstrate financial need - Be registered with Selective Service if you are a male - Apply for admissions to CCCC and have all admissions requirements met - Be enrolled in an eligible program as a regular student seeking a degree or certificate. - Be currently maintaining Satisfactory Academic Progress (SAP).
-The SAP Policy can be found at: cccc.edu/financialaid/policies - Not have a conviction for the possession or sale of illegal drugs for an offense that occurred while you were receiving federal student aid (such as grants, work-study, or loans).
-If you have such a conviction, you must complete the Student Aid Eligibility Worksheet to determine if you are eligible for aid or partially eligible for aid.
+Go to https://studentaid.gov/eligibility/basic-criteria for additional information. - Have a valid Social Security number - Demonstrate financial need - Be registered with Selective Service if you are a male - Apply for admissions to CCCC and have all admissions requirements met: - Submit an official high school transcript from an accredited high school/home school or an official GED transcript. - Be enrolled in an eligible program as a regular student seeking a degree or certificate. - Be currently maintaining Satisfactory Academic Progress (SAP).
+The SAP Policy can be found at: cccc.edu/financialaid/policies